IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 - Observation.component.valueString shall have the value for the series instance UID and SOP Instance UID in the format `/series/{seriesUID}/instance/{sopInstanceUID}`,
 - Observation.component.code shall have the coded value (112002, "http://dicom.nema.org/resources/ontology/DCM", "Series Instance UID")

-> Note: The current design of Observation only supports a single image reference for each inline reference using the `<IMRRef>` tag.
-FHIR is working on a new ImageSelection resource which supports multiple key images as well as image region.
-It is the intention of IMR that when ImageSelection becomes available, IMR will be updated to support it.
+> Note: The current design of Observation only supports a single image reference in the same study context as the Observation (i.e. Observation.derivedFrom) for each inline reference using the `<IMRRef>` tag.
+FHIR is working on a new ImagingSelection resource which supports referencing multiple images as well as image regions in any study.
+It is the intention of IMR that when ImagingSelection becomes available, IMR will be updated to support it as an extension in Observation.component.

 > Note: The current design of DiagnosticReport does not define how the different attributes should be presented in what order, except for the presentedForm.
 FHIR is working on integrating DiagnosticReport with Composition, which enables an explicit control of sections.
 It is the intention of IMR that when Composition is integrated with DiagnosticReport, IMR will be updated to support it.

 Informative examples are available at [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) to demonstrate the possible encoding of different kinds of observations.

-###### 2:3.Y1.4.1.2.2 Report Attachment
+###### 2:3.Y1.4.1.2.2 Rendered Report in DiagnosticReport.presentedForm

-The Sender shall include a default rendered diagnostic report in HTML format in the DiagnosticReport.presentedForm attribute.
+The Sender shall include in DiagnosticReport.presentedForm at least one rendered report in HTML format.
 The presentedForm.contentType shall have the value "text/html".
-The Sender may include renderings of the same report in additional formats (e.g. PDF).
+The Sender may include other renditions of the same report (e.g. PDF).

 For IMR Observations that have image references using Observation.derivedFrom attribute, the Sender shall add a hyperlink using the HTML anchor element (i.e. `<a>`), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
 The value for href for this hyperlink shall be constructed based on the endpoint(s) defined in the referenced [IMR ImagingStudy]((StructureDefinition-imr-imagingstudy.html)) resource.

 For inline image references in Observation.valueString, the Sender shall substitute each `<IMRRef>`...`</IMRRef>` markup with an HTML anchor element.
 The href attribute shall be set to the concatenation of the ImagingStudy.endpoint.address with the valueString from the matching Observation.component.id entry.
 The resulting URL shall be a valid URL according to the contentType.

-The resulting URLs, upon invocation, shall result in some rendered content rather than contents that will be downloaded.
-For example, using a WADO-RS link with rendered image is appropriate while a plain WADO-RS link to retrieve DICOM object is not.
+The Sender shall construct the resulting URLs such that the content returned upon invocation shall be contents that are ready to be presented, rather than contents that required download and additional tools to present.
+For example, using a WADO-RS URL with rendered image is appropriate while a plain WADO-RS URL to retrieve a DICOM object is not.

+> In other words, the Sender shall not presume that the Receiver can download and render the linked content.

 For Senders that claim support of the PDF Report Option, if configured, then the Sender shall also attach a semantically equivalent diagnostic report in PDF format in the presentedForm attribute.
 The presentedForm.contentType shall have the value "application/pdf".
-The Sender shall include in the PDF report all text and hyperlinks as in the HTML report.
+The Sender shall include in the PDF report all text and linked contents as in the HTML report.
+The Sender may preserve the linked contents as hyperlinks, or substitute the linked contents with the actual rendered contents and embedded them in the PDF file.

 For all rendered reports, the Sender shall set the presentedForm.contentType with a value corresponding to the rendered report format.

 ###### 2:3.Y1.4.1.2.3 Patient, Organization, Practitioner, PractitionerRole

 The Patient, Organization, Practitioner or PractitionerRole resources are required resources.
-However, IMR does not specify any profiles on these resources.
-The expectation is that these resources are not radiology or imaging specific.
-Real world deployment may specify profiles on these resources.
+However, IMR does not specify any FHIR resource profiles on these resources.
+These resources are not radiology or imaging specific.
+Real world deployment may specify constraints on these resources.

 ##### 2:3.Y1.4.1.3 Expected Actions

 The Receiver shall accept both media types `application/fhir+json` and `application/fhir+xml`.

-On receipt of the request message, the Receiver shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#2365412-message-semantics).
+On receipt of the request message, the Receiver shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#23y1412-message-semantics).

-The Receiver shall process the bundle atomically, analogous to the FHIR “transaction” as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction).
+The Receiver shall process the transaction bundle atomically as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction).

 > Note: Local policy might reject bundles containing resources such as Patient, Organization, Practitioner, etc. referenced that are unknown to the Receiver.
 Local policy may allow a Receiver to support "conditional create" semantics (currently in trial use as defined in [FHIR RESTful API](https://www.hl7.org/fhir/http.html#create).
 Therefore the actual behavior is at the discretion of the Receiver actor policy.

+The Receiver shall retrieve any Resources referenced by absolute URLs in the FHIR Bundle Resource.

 The Receiver shall validate the bundle first against the FHIR specification.
 Guidance on what FHIR considers a valid Resource can be found at [http://hl7.org/fhir/validation.html](http://hl7.org/fhir/validation.html).